Cernunnos: Gallery

 Rock carving of an antlered figure from Val Camonica, Italy.

 Fragment of a painted vase from Numantia, Spain.
 Blázquez has identified the antlered figure as Cernunnos, comparing him with the image from Valcamonica.

 The full scene from Plate A of the Gundestrup Cauldron.

 Statue of Cernunnos from Sommerécourt, Haute-Marne.
 His horns have been broken off.
 Two horned snakes feed from a bowl in the figure's hands.

 Statue of Cernunnos from Verteuil, Charente.
 The figure holds a small stag, a torc, and a bag of coins; its head has been purposefully removed.

 Three-headed bust of Cernunnos from Condat-sur-Trincou, Dordogne.
 The central head wears a torc and has holes for antlers.

 Front of a relief from Saintes, Charente-Maritime.
 To the left is Cernunnos with purse and torc, to the right is Abundantia with cornucopia.

 Rear of a relief from Saintes, Charente-Maritime.
 At the centre is Cernunnos, to the right is Hercules, and to the left is a draped woman.

 Cernunnos on an altar from Vendœuvres, Indre.
 Cernunnos, unusually youthful looking, is depicted between two genii atop serpents.

 Cernunnos on a fragment of terracotta from Blain, Loire-Atlantique.
 He is nude and appears to be standing a top an animal, perhaps a wild boar or cow.

 The Étang-sur-Arroux statuette of Cernunnos.
 He has two torcs and two holes at the top of his head, probably to receive deer antlers.
 Above his ears are two small faces.

 Cernunnos on the Lyon cup.
 A torc-wearing figure reclines in between a deer and a dog.

-Cross-legged devil figure, depicted in the Stuttgart Psalter.
+Cross-legged devil figure with a snake, depicted in the Stuttgart Psalter.

 A figure, perhaps cross-legged and horned, on the north cross at Clonmacnoise.